Check out the ultimate guide to 16 return-to-work programs in India for women

 What’s something that I should keep in mind that no one talks about?

-Some banks may offer concessions or offer specific support for women – do read the loan brochure and ask your brand manager for details.
+Some banks may offer concessions or offer specific support for women – do read the loan brochure and ask your branch manager for details.

 First published here.